Additional Colorado Rockies Info

 25 years ago, Major League Baseball decided to place a team in Denver.
 To this point, the results have not been too great.
 The Rockies have made the postseason just four times in their franchise history, with one World Series appearance back in 2007.
 The Rockies have never won their division.
 However, if you have been paying attention to the direction of the club the last few years, you would notice they have built a very good collection of young talent, that is now hitting their prime.
 Last year, the Rockies made it to the Wild Card spot in the MLB playoffs.

 In November, the Rockies added left-handed pitcher Chris Rusin as another option for their bullpen in 2019.
-In December, after sorting out several coaching positions, they added veteran infielder Daniel Murphy on a two-year contract.
+After sorting out several coaching positions in December, they added veteran infielder Daniel Murphy on a two-year contract.
 With the Rockies loaded infield, Murphy will provide a veteran presence off the bench and can essentially play any infield position.
-To begin 2019, they settled arbitration with right-handed pitcher Chad Bettis, right-handed pitcher Jon Gray, right-handed pitcher Scott Oberg, left-handed pitcher Tyler Anderson, shortstop Trevor Story and catcher Tony Wolters.
+To begin 2019, they settled arbitration with right-handed pitcher Chad Bettis, right-handed pitcher Jon Gray, right-handed pitcher Scott Oberg, left-handed pitcher Tyler Anderson, shortstop Trevor Story, and catcher Tony Wolters.
 In February they added four players on minor league deals- right-handed pitcher Chi Chi Gonzalez, catcher Brett Nicholas, first basemen Mark Reynolds and outfielder Michael Saunders.
-Their last move of offseason was the most significant.
+Their last move of the offseason was the most significant.
 Rather than let Nolan Arenado, probably the best third basemen in the game, test the free agent market next winter, they signed him to an 8-year, 260-million-dollar extension.
 The Rockies are on the rise.
 Don’t be surprised if 2019 ends with a parade in downtown Denver.